20

 remembrance of

-cup, gave thanks,
+the cup, gave

-Testament in my
+the New Testament in

-blood, shed for you and for many, for the
+my blood, shed for you and for many, for the

 forgiveness of sins.
 Do